Can Stress Cause Shoulder Pain?

-Massage, yoga, and rotator cuff physical therapy are all great ways to relieve unwanted neck and shoulder tension.
-In addition, we like to suggest doing a few stretches to see if you can get your muscles to relax a bit.
+Massage, yoga, and rotator cuff physical therapy are all great ways to improve proper body mechanics and relieve unwanted neck and shoulder tension.
+In addition, we like to suggest doing a few stretches to see if you can get your shoulders and neck muscles to relax a bit.
 Here are a few simple, yet effective stretches you can incorporate throughout your day.

 - Shoulder to ear – Sit with a straight spine and gently tilt your head towards your left shoulder.
 You can go a little deeper into this stretch by gently pulling your head down slightly farther with your right hand, until you feel a gentle pull.
 Hold this position for 30 seconds and repeat on the other side.

 - Shoulder rolls – While sitting or standing, maintain good posture and roll your shoulders up, back, then down.
 Repeat this circular motion 10 times.
 Then do the opposite and roll your shoulders up, forward, then down.
 Repeat 10 times.